DocumentWDP-7

 Global uniqueness is achieved via the combined identifier:

-The namespace hash ensures these resolve to different identifiers despite having the same structured code.
+The namespace hash ensures these resolve to different identifiers despite having identical structured codes.

 7. Scope and Ownership#